Honestly, it depends.

 For us bloggers, it’s not the most important thing; at least, not in the beginning.
 But then again, just because something isn’t top priority doesn’t mean we do not care about them.
 I’m certain many of you out there want a nice-looking logo for your blog or small business; I know I do… did.
 I have a nice logo now 🙂 But if you’re not a graphic designer, creating a logo all by yourself is going to be difficult.
 It was for me.
 It took me several attempts to get to the logo I have now.

 So, if you’re a lover of logos and have an appreciation for good design, then allow me to help you create something beautiful even if you’re technically not a designer.
+This blog post should give you all the tools you need to start designing your logo.
+I’ve also included a FREE logo design and branding kit to help you jump-start the process, even if you have zero graphic design background.

 In this blog post, I’ll start by pointing out why you may want a logo for your blog or small business, how to figure out a logo style, and a couple of different ways you can go about designing your own logo, even if you have zero design skills.
 I hope to enrich your understanding of what makes for a good logo, and hopefully, give you a few tips and tools to get the logo you want.